BrandonVA/Burger-App/README.md

 ## Usage

-Travel the Url and start adding and devouring some burgers! or start the server in your terminal with node server.js and go to localhost:8080/
+Travel to the Url and start adding and devouring some burgers! or start the server in your terminal with node server.js and go to localhost:8080/